maticnetwork/zkevm-docs/README.md

     git push
     ```

-4. Submit a PR against the `master` branch of the `maticnetwork/zkevm-docs` repo
+4. Submit a PR against the `main` branch of the `maticnetwork/zkevm-docs` repo.

-5. Add a title to your PR.
+5. Add a title to your PR with appropriate labels.
-   > For example, if you want to suggest edits to the "Getting Started" page, name your PR: *Update /docs/develop/getting-started.md*.
+   > For example, if you want to suggest edits to the "Develop" page, name your PR: *update: develop.md*.

 6. Add a description to your PR.
 Please reference the issue it resolves.
    > For help, see [GitHub Docs: Linking a pull request to an issue using a keyword](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).